HIFILEO/ReactiveArchitecture/README.md

 | [DEPENDENCIES.md](https://github.com/HIFILEO/MVPExample/blob/master/docs/DEPENDENCIES.md)     | How to generate a list of all major third party dependencies|
 | [STYLE.md](https://github.com/HIFILEO/MVPExample/blob/master/docs/STYLE.md)                   | Description of Code Style and Static Analysis tools         |

-### Build Flavors
+### Build Types and Flavors

-Only the original build flavors release / debug.
+Only the original build types are release / debug.
 Use Debug since this not an app for the google play store.
+There are no flavors.

 ### Tests

 This project supports the following type of tests:

 1. Java Unit Test
-2. Robolectric(There are none - and that was intentional to show how you can test without this when you use MVP)
+2. Robolectric(There are none - and that was intentional to show how you can test without this when you use MVVM)
 3. Contract Test (Testing API end point / Restful API contracts)
 4. Espresso UI Test (Written from engineering perspective)